 Stay educated on the latest news and information surrounding the community and do your best to educate others around you as well.
 There are so many resources out there from books to articles to guides from nonprofits, as well as movies and documentaries.
 If you do not know the difference between sex and gender or current related issues, work on educating yourself before coming to any assumptions.
-Ask questions, do your own research, and be honest about what you do not know.

 Speak supportively of these people or mention your involvement in activism in different settings in hopes to normalize talking about and supporting these people and issues.
 This effort may inspire others to speak up or get more involved.

 Do your part by reaching out to organizations that are raising awareness and advocating for issues and ask how you can help.
 Donating money to organizations that support the community is something you can do from your couch.